kamalpreetsinghh/My_Portfolio_Data_Analytics/index.md

 I want to find out the most popular anime in Japan and their genres, and want to know if anime rating has an impact on the number of viewers.

+The dataset contains names, genres, number of episodes, ratings and number of viewers for an anime.

+#### Data Cleansing

+I have cleansed the data for creating visualization in Power BI

+I have selected anime with number of episodes greater than 1 and ratings greater than 8.5

 ```markdown
 Syntax highlighted code block